bawilc01/simple_web_scraper/README.md

 Will also need to run
 _pip install -r requirements.txt_ in the terminal to install the packages used in the project.

+To run:

+In IDE:
+Run caller.py file and watch console and browsers open and do their thing.

+In terminal/cmd:
+CD into the folder where caller file/webscraper file is at.
+Run command python3 caller.py and watch logs written to terminal and browsers open.